cherryballs2/b42/readme.md

 ## Year Two Goals

 1. **Support x86_64 cpus**
-   Allow to have the OS to run on old laptops and desktops
+   Allow to have the OS to run on old laptops and desktops.

 2. **Add more software**
-   including posix complience Module and a Video Editor
+   including posix complience Module and a Video Editor.